love-rajput/freelancer_marketplace_frontend/freelancer_marketplace_project/freelancer_marketplace_v3/frontend/README.md

-# Gigly - Freelance Platform Frontend
+# Super B - Freelance Platform Frontend

 A modern, responsive frontend for a freelance marketplace platform built with React.js, Vite, and Tailwind CSS.
 This application provides a complete user interface for clients and freelancers to connect, manage gigs, process orders, and communicate in real-time.